cseelus/font-awesome-4/README.md

 The last version of the great Font Awesome 4 iconset, adapted to stay compatible with Sass.

+Please note: This is **not an official package** from the makers of Font Awesome.
+The original, which does not work with Sass anymore, can be found unter the package name `font-awesome`.

 ### The iconic font and CSS framework

 Font Awesome is a full suite of 675 pictographic icons for easy scalable vector graphics on websites,